Rahul-Chaudhry/EULA-Summarizer/README.md

 1. Make sure you are connected to the internet.
 2. Completely install all of the (pip) dependencies.
-3. Convert the EULA in a csv format (check the data folder)
+3. Convert the EULA in a csv format (check data-files)
 4. Set path for the EULA at
 ```
 df = pd.read_csv("YouTubeEULA.csv")